zhang-mickey/network/README.md

 ## Poisson Arrivals See Time Averages(PASTA)

-# Continuous Time Markov Chains (CTMCs)

-Poisson arrivals are by far the most popular arrival model used in the analysis of queueing systems.

 #
 `Latency`:The time from the source sending a packet to the destination receiving it